 TIP: Invest in a good quality steam iron (with burst-of-steam) for the daily ironing that needs to be done.

 Put in the laundry soap, ammonia and Epsom salt (or Borax) with the water prior to putting in the clothing.
-(Bleach instead of ammonia for some items).
+(Bleach instead of ammonia for some items, but be sure to never mix bleach with ammonia as it produces toxic gases).
 Fill the washing machine only half full of water for the load being washed.
 (This produces a more concentrated wash).
 Let the machine agitate the load for a few minutes to saturate the soap and chemicals in with the wash load completely.
 Then shut off the machine and let it sit for about a half hour or more.
 Then turn the machine back on to complete the cycle.
 Although the water will have cooled off somewhat, it can still help kill the mites and eggs more effectively this way; as most machines cycle from the hot water wash to the cold water rinse fairly quickly.
 Front loaders are less effective for cleaning using this method because they do not saturate the water as completely.